cbdelossantos/seagrass-microplastics-carbon-riaformosa/README.md

 If you use this code or data in your work, please cite the article:

 Van den Auwelant, C., Marín Beltrán, I, Cozzolino, L, de los Santos, CB. (submitted).
 Microplastic and organic carbon storage in sediments of intertidal and subtidal seagrass meadows.

-# Contact

-For questions, comments, or contributions, please contact:

-Carmen B. de los Santos
-Email: cbsantos@ualg.pt
-GitHub: @cbdelossantos